 Lisa Olivera, LMFT #106546

 Hello!
 I’m Lisa.
-I’m a Licensed Marriage and Family Therapist, but you might also call me an encourager of self-acceptance, a listening (like, truly listening) ear, an advocate for vulnerability, and a holder of space for hope and healing.
+I’m a Licensed Marriage and Family Therapist; I’m also a human who feels so honored to witness others in their humanness and journey.
 I believe we require less fixing and more accepting – less perfectionism and more good-enough – less criticism and more self-compassion.

 I serve not as an expert or someone with all the answers, but as a collaborative guide who values and deeply respects who my clients are and the wisdom they already have within.

 Why I Became a Therapist

 My own transformation and healing started in therapy as a teen.
 I remember going to therapy for the first time – how nervous I was, how scary it felt to be vulnerable, and how weird it was to talk to a complete stranger about my life.
 Ultimately, it was a catalyst for healing and growth that I never thought I’d be able to have and it has led to a lifelong journey of remembering myself, over and over again.

 I fully believe that being heard, seen, and witnessed without judgment by another human is one of the most healing experiences we can have – it certainly has been (and continues to be) for me.
 Being that witness for others is a gift I am grateful for every day.
 My clients are my heroes.

 Aside from being a therapist…

-I’m also an adoptee, a writer, a cat mom, a Highly Sensitive Person (HSP), an INFJ, a photography hobbyist, an outdoor appreciator, a believer in small acts of kindness, a student of activism, and always a human first.
+I’m also an adoptee, a wife, a writer, a cat mom, a Highly Sensitive Person (HSP), an INFJ, a photography hobbyist, an outdoor appreciator, a believer in small acts of kindness, a student of activism, a seeker of joy, and always a human first.

 What Therapy with Me Looks Like